duniter/duniter-rs/doc/en/dev/setup-your-dev-environment.md

 This is the minimum content of any binary project, the source code is found in `main.rs`.
 Any Rust project (binary or library) must contain a file named `Cargo.toml` at the root of the project, it is somehow the equivalent of the `package.json` of npm.

-The `main.rs` file already contains by default a code to perform the traditional "Hello, world ! :
+The `main.rs` file already contains by default a code to perform the traditional "Hello, world !":

     fn main() {
         println!("Hello, world!");
     }

-Cette syntaxe doit vous rappeler furieusement le C/C++ pour ceux qui connaissent, et c'est bien normal car Rust est conçu pour être l'un des successeurs potentiel du C++.
-On peut toutefois déjà noter trois différences majeures avec le C/C++ :

 This syntax must remind you furiously of C/C++ for those who know it, and that's normal because Rust is designed to be one of the potential successors of C++.
 However, three major differences can already be noted with C/C++ :